NotRequiem/screenshare-tool/README.md

 > 6. Detects UsnJournal cleared by analyzing the $J datastream, instead of using bad methods, such as analyzing event logs, disk clusters, unallocated space or $MFT entries.

+> 7. Detects for jar and batch files executed using RAM memory.

-> 7. Analyzes the RAM memory to detect executed files, deleted files, accessed files and unsigned files.
+> 8. Analyzes the RAM memory to detect PE executed files, deleted files, accessed files and unsigned files.

-> 8. Performs regular expression filtering in macro software processes to detect macro traces.
+> 9. Performs regular expression filtering and normal filtering in macro software processes to detect macro traces.

+> 10. Uses a custom string scanner (that you can modify) to filter in process's memory certain string 'trackings' using regular expressions or not.
+It can detect a process by its process name and by its service name (for processes hosted as svchost.exe, etc).

+> 11. Checks if a drive was recently formatted or replaced (common anti-forensic bypass method) by using physical or virtual disks.

+> 12. Detects file replaces.

+> 13. Detects file modifications on files with special characters (any non-ascii character).

 ## Currently in Development
 1. Detections for file executions using hive transactions that cannot be bypassed without low level kernel hooking.